 The EU has several public-private partnerships (PPPs) in plant biotechnology.
-The Circular Biobased Europe Joint Undertaking (CBE JU) is a \in 2 billion partnership between the European Union and the Bio-based Industries Consortium (BIC) that funds projects advancing competitive circular biobased industries in Europe.
+These partnerships are crucial for fostering innovation, accelerating research and development, and addressing challenges in the plant biotechnology sector.
+They aim to bring together the expertise, resources, and capabilities of both the public and private sectors to advance scientific knowledge and contribute to the sustainable development of agriculture.
+These partnerships typically facilitate collaborative research projects, the development of innovative technologies, and the integration of bio-based approaches into various sectors, including agriculture.
+By combining public and private resources, PPPs in plant biotechnology can accelerate the translation of research findings into practical applications, contributing to the competitiveness of the European bioeconomy.
+One notable example is the Circular Bio-based Europe Joint Undertaking (CBE JU), a €2 billion partnership between the European Union and the Bio-based Industries Consortium (BIC) that funds projects advancing competitive circular bio-based industries in Europe.
 CBE JU is operating under the rules of Horizon Europe, the EU's research and innovation program, for the 2021-2031 period.
 The partnership is building on the success of its predecessor, the Bio-based Industries Joint Undertaking (BBI JU), while addressing the current challenges facing the industry.
 The partnership was established by the Council regulation (EU) 2021/2085.